micdr93/DublinGAAQuiz_PP2/README.md

 ### Unfixed Bugs

-The reset button seemed to be causing a bug initially.
+The restart button seemed to be causing a bug initially, which was eventually fixed.

 ### Lighthouse Testing